jamiedumont/tactically-creative.co.uk/content/post/languages.md

 ---
 author: "Jamie Dumont"
 date: 2016-01-23T21:57:13Z
 description: "A question from a young developer about what language to start with prompted a quick Google search, which delivered the most telling 'State of the Union' report possible.
-A pages of results delivering nothing but utter drivel!"
+A page of results delivering nothing but utter drivel!"
 herobackground: "/images/post/qtctc_asset_post_keyboard.jpg"
 heroimage: ""
 heroimgdescription: "A developer...developing..."